 What is parking like at Aquatica Orlando?

 There is one central parking lot for guests to access on their visit to Aquatica.
 You can select general or preferred parking from the parking attendant.
 If you get there early, we personally don’t see a huge difference in the distances between these two parking areas.
-It’s later in the day that you might have to hike from your car to the front gate if you select general parking.
+Later in the day, you might have to hike from your car to the front gate if you select general parking.

 Cars and Motorcycles, General Parking – $30.00

 Bronze Annual Pass members – Preferred Parking for $30.00